 As a Driver:

-Every passenger riding with me will we As a driver, I will not touch my cell phot I feel that I need to check it I will pull of I will not transport passengers until I and I will not drive between 11:00pm and 5 there is some special circumstance like U will go the speed of traffic and will refer I will not allow anyone to bring or use I will not drive after drinking, smoking I will call for a ride if I get into an unsa stuck. one, or even look at it while driving.
-If over to a safe location first.
-In legal to do so.
-Is am until I am legal to do so, unless Safe Rides or work.
-In drive with excessive speed.
-In alcohol or drugs in my vehicle.
-In marijuana, or taking pills.
+I feel that I need to check it I w I will not transport passengers I will not drive between 11:00p there is some special circumsta U will go the speed of traffic an I will not allow anyone to bring I will not drive after drinking, s cell phone, or even look at it while driving.
+If ill pull over to a safe location first. until I am legal to do so. om and 5am until I am legal to do so, unless nce like Safe Rides or work.
+Ind will not drive with excessive speed.
+It is or use alcohol or drugs in my vehicle.

-As a Passenger:

-I will buckle up in every vehicle in white that everyone else buckles up too, or I will say something to the driver if the conditions, driving recklessly, or using I will not be a distraction to the driver le look at something other than the road, of stupid.
-I will call for a ride if I get into an unsa stuck. will walk. driver is going too fast for road their cellphone. by being too loud, asking the driver to or encouraging the driver to do anything
+that everyone else buckles up to I will say something to the driv conditions, driving recklessly, of I will not be a distraction to the look at something other than the anything stupid. er if the driver is going too fast for road

-Student & Parent/Guardian Sign Below:
+Student & Parent/Guardian Sign Beld ow:

 Student Date

 Parent/Guardian Date

 Parent/Guardian Date